Community members are encouraged to bring their unused and expired prescriptions and over‐the‐counter medications for safe, free disposal

 - Washougal Police Department ‐ 1320 A St., Washougal

-Please note that the Peacehealth Memorial Campus and Walgreens Fisher’s Landing event sites are the only locations accepting sharps and syringes for disposal from noncommercial sources only.
-Additionally, all event sites will collect vape pens and e‐cigarettes without batteries for disposal.
+Please note that the Peacehealth Southwest Urgent Care site is the only location accepting sharps and syringes (noncommercial sources only).
+Additionally, all event sites except the Cowlitz Indian Tribal Public Safety Department will collect vape pens and e‐cigarettes without batteries for disposal.

-Kelley Groen‐Sieckmann, Community Prevention Project Coordinator with the Central Vancouver Coalition and ESD 112 said that take back events are meant to promote safe medication disposal and encourage community members to remove unneeded medications from their homes as a standard practice for preventing prescription drug misuse and opioid addiction from ever starting, reducing the risk for accidental ingestion or poisonings, and preventing medication from ending up in landfills and our drinking water.
+Kelley Groen‐Sieckmann, Community Prevention Project Coordinator with Central Vancouver Coalition and ESD 112, said that “take back events are meant to promote safe medication disposal to reduce opioid and prescription misuse and prevent medication from ending up in our landfills and waterways.”

-“Statistics show that 75 percent of opioid misuse starts with people using medication that wasn’t prescribed for them – usually taken from a friend or family member, and each year over 60,000 children under age six end up in emergency rooms from accidentally ingesting medication,” explains Groen‐Sieckmann.
-“However, simple steps like properly disposing of medications and storing medicine in a locked location, can help prevent accidental poisonings, prescription drug misuse, and overall decrease the spread of the opioid problem we are seeing in our region and across the country,” she added.
+“Statistics show that 75 percent of opioid misuse starts with people using medication that wasn’t prescribed for them – usually taken from a friend or family member,” explains Groen‐Sieckmann.
+“However, simple steps like properly disposing of medications at a take back event, at a year-round disposal kiosk, or mail-back program, can help prevent misuse and overall decrease the spread of the opioid problem we are seeing in our region and across the country,” she added.

-Medicine take‐back events in Clark County are funded in partnership by Washington State Health Care Authority, law enforcement, and youth substance misuse prevention coalitions.
-For more info about the event, visit bit.ly/42223DTBE.
-If you’re unable to make it to the April 22nd event, you can find year-round medicine disposal sites or order free envelopes to dispose of medicine by mail at www.medtakebackwashington.org or bit.ly/DEATake-Back.
-Protect loved ones by taking the pledge to lock your meds and learn about the benefits of storing medication in a locked location at www.LocksSaveLives.org.
+Medicine take‐back events in Southwest Washington are funded in partnership by Washington State Health Care Authority, law enforcement, and community partners.
+For more info about the event, visit bit.ly/DTBE102922.
+If you’re unable to make it to the October 29th event, you can find a year-round medicine disposal kiosk or order envelopes to dispose of medicine by mail at www.Med-Project.org.